-Name: Juan Diego, aka "Johnny White"
+Name: Johnny, aka "Johnny White"

 Bio: Juan Diego Rodriguez-Blanco is an Assistant Professor working at the Nano-Science Center, University of Copenhagen.
 He is investigating calcium carbonate crystallization using a variety of techniques (from high resolution microscopy to spectroscopic, solid state and synchrotron-based techniques).
 Apart from being a compulsive and pathological science fanatic, he loves macro and landscape photography and is a dangerously fanatical cake lover.